Music Director designate of the VoceAllOpera

 As the Principal Conductor of the Orchestra del Teatro Vittorio Emanuele di Messina he led many concerts, operas (La Bohème staged by Giorgio Bongiovanni) and ballets (Beethoven 6th symphony directed and choreographed by Micha Van Hoecke).

-Marco studied orchestral conducting with Gianandrea Noseda, Gianluigi Gelmetti (Accademia Chigiana di Siena), Vittorio Parisi, Lutz Köhler, Antonino Fogliani, Donato Renzetti, Romolo Gessi and Giuseppe Lanzetta.
-He is fundamentally a pianist, with a Bachelor degree from Messina, and then continued with his Masters in Orchestral Conducting and Composition, graduating with highest honors from the Conservatorio G. Verdi di Milano.
+Marco attended masterclasses with great conductors such as Gianandrea Noseda (Milano 2016), Gianluigi Gelmetti (Accademia Chigiana di Siena 2014-2014) and Donato Renzetti (Vicenza 2007-2008) He is fundamentally a pianist, with a Bachelor degree from Messina, and then continued with his Masters in Orchestral Conducting (Vittorio Parisi) and Composition, graduating with highest honors from the Conservatorio G. Verdi di Milano.